 - Ensure that handling is done in a safe and sanitary fashion;

-- When purchasing chicken that has already been processed, ensure that the chicken is free of all entrails and is not discoloured.
+- Ensure that processed chicken is free of all entrails and is not discoloured; and

 - Ensure that you, and the establishment where you shop, are following all Public Health protocols relative to the Covid-19 pandemic (i.e. mask wearing, sanitizing, frequent washing of hands and social distancing.